 And it's hard to escape!
 It comes in many forms and seems to be in everything.
 Just pick up a package of anything, read the ingredients, and you are bound to come across sugar in one form or another:

--The Demonized High Fructose Corn Syrup (HFCS)
+-The Demonized High Fructose Corn Syrup (HFCS)-Cane Sugar

 -Molasses